This article may contain links from our affiliate partners. Please read how we make money!

 This Slow Cooker Bolognese recipe is hands down the easiest Bolognese I have ever made!
 It’s perfect to get started in the morning before work, taking just 5 minutes to prep.
 It’s high in protein, great for meal prepping, and is dirt cheap costing just $1.65 per portion.

-What Makes Slow Cooking Bolognese So Good?
+What Makes Slow Cooker Bolognese So Good?

 If you have ever heard about Italian grandmothers cooking bolognese for over 8 hours, or that Bolognese tastes better the next day, there is good reason!
 With meaty sauces, it takes a lot of time to develop and infuse flavor.
-Over time the sauce will break down the mince, tenderizing and flavoring it.
+Over time the bolognese sauce will break down the mince, tenderizing and flavoring it.
 This is why bolognese and the slow cooker go hand in hand.

 Can I Meal Prep This Recipe?